Sea Save

 Once common in parts of their range, both species have suffered dramatic declines due to targeted fishing and bycatch in gillnets and trawls.
 Habitat degradation, especially in estuaries and coastal nursery areas, has further compounded their decline.
 Because their fins are visually similar to those of other high-value species, they are easily traded through existing fin markets without detection, making enforcement difficult.

-This proposal would transfer both species from CITES Appendix II to Appendix I, effectively prohibiting all commercial international trade.
-By granting them the highest level of protection under CITES, Parties aim to close loopholes in the fin trade, strengthen enforcement measures, and give these species a chance to recover in their natural habitats.
+This vote transferred both species from CITES Appendix II to Appendix I, effectively prohibiting all commercial international trade.
+By granting them the highest level of protection under CITES, Parties close loopholes in the fin trade, strengthen enforcement measures, and give these species a chance to recover in their natural habitats.

 Proponents – Bangladesh, Benin, Brazil, Burkina Faso, Burundi, Central African Republic, Comoros, Congo, Gabon, Gambia, Guinea, Guinea-Bissau, Maldives, Mali, Niger, Nigeria, Panama, Senegal, Sierra Leone, Sudan, Togo